wlsong/PyLipID/README.md

 ```
 conda activate PyLipID
 ```
-When you want to get back to your default global python env:
+To get back to your default global python env:
 ```
 conda deactivate
 ```